 BSW Field Education

-Field Internship Preparation Seminars
+Field Practicum Preparation Seminars

-To Be a Field Instructor
+How To Become a Field Instructor

 To provide field instruction to a BSW student, social workers must have completed a BSW or an MSW with 2 years post-BSW/MSW social work employment experience.

-Field Instructor Course
+Field Instructor Course for Social Workers

 The School of Social Work offers a non-credit field instructor course on-line.
 Social workers interested in registering for the field instructor course can contact Lisa Muise firstname.lastname@example.org at the School of Social Work.
 Check out our information sheet for more details.